+This is a "body shot" of the 5 to 8 string bass conversion shown in the bass gallery.
 You can get a better look at the massive ABM bridge plate, and metal flake blue with black edging finish.

 This 1952 Gretsch New Yorker was a classic basket case!
 The dove tail neck block had split so the neck was impossible to reattach.
 I devised a clamping method that reached through the F-holes to repair it .
 The block, and the neck heel both needed more repairs to restore a good solid fit.
 The"repaired" headstock had split and delaminated.
 These were properly mended, but scars remain.